 An English boyfriend of Indian descent

-Another factor that made me aware India was my English boyfriend N., whom I met at the Infest music festival in 1999.
+Another factor that made me aware India was my English boyfriend N., whom I met in 1999.
 His paternal grandmother, who was South Indian, had fallen in love with the British man who would later become his grandfather.
 She had left India to move to the UK with him after converting to Christianity.
 N.’s father had left India at age fifteen never to return, and N. had never been to India and hardly knew anything of its culture.
 But he would sometimes tell me that he would love to take me to India one day with his parents, and he absolutely loved going to Indian restaurants and cooking spicy food.
 I enjoyed the food, but it irritated me that his cooking was always far too spicy for my soft taste buds and I never seemed to get used to it!
 I know now that the ‘Indian’ food we used to eat together didn’t really have anything to do with the Indian food of India (at all).
 By the way, the word ‘curry’ in the UK is a generic term for ‘Indian’ food whereas in India (or at least in the northern part of India that I know) ‘curry’ – more precisely ‘kud̩i’ – is a very specific dish made of yoghurt, chickpea flour, spices and turmeric!

 First approach to yoga